MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-msi.md

    :::image type="content" source="media/azure-graph-enterprise-pol-id.png" alt-text="Run query from Azure Resource Graph Explorer":::
    1. Scroll to the right of the results page and select the **See details** link.
    1. On the **Details** page, copy the ID.
-1. Open Azure CLI and run the following command, replacing the {objId} with the user’s **ObjectID** and the {EP Resource Id} with the enterprise policy ID.
+1. Open Azure CLI and run the following command, replacing the `<objId>` with the user’s **ObjectID** and the `<EP Resource Id>` with the enterprise policy ID.
-   - `New-AzRoleAssignment -ObjectId {objId} -RoleDefinitionName Reader -Scope {EP Resource Id}`
+   - `New-AzRoleAssignment -ObjectId <objId> -RoleDefinitionName Reader -Scope <EP Resource Id>`

 ## Connect enterprise policy to Dataverse environment

-1. Obtain Dataverse environment ID.
+1. Obtain the Dataverse environment ID.
    1. Sign into the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
    1. Select **Environments**, and then open your environment.
    1. In the **Details** section, copy the **Environment ID**.
-   1. To link to the Dataverse environment run this PowerShell script: `./ NewIdentity.ps1`
+   1. To link to the Dataverse environment, run this PowerShell script: `./ NewIdentity.ps1`
    1. Provide the Dataverse environment ID.
    1. Provide the **ResourceId**. <br />
    **StatusCode = 202** indicates the link was successfully created.